-The worst of the group were the Mpow and the Powmee with a general lack of tonal quality and "breaking up" or fuzz at higher volumes.
-The CozyPhones was also unimpressive here as were the sound limited Snug Play+, though once again, developing eardrums would thank you if they could.
-The BENGOO Gaming Headset has good sound at lower volumes, but testers complained it got staticky and "weird" at higher volumes.
-One parent felt this compromise was a good one since it prevented kids from raising the volume to unreasonable levels.
-The LilGadget headphones have less tonal range but good enough sound at all volume levels with no static of fuzz at higher volumes.
-The Noot headphones have fairly good tonal range, but not if you turn them up to high.
-These are probably better for watching shows than listening to bass heavy music.
+The worst of the group was the Powmee.
+It lacks tonal quality and "breaks up" or becomes fuzzy at higher volumes.
+The CozyPhones was also unimpressive, as were the sound limiting Snug Play+, though we believe little eardrums can benefit from the quiet overall sound of the SnugPlay.
+The BENGOO Gaming Headset had adequate sound at lower volumes, but testers complained it got staticky with the volume turned up.
+At least one parent felt this unfortunate feature was good since it prevented kids from raising the volume to unreasonable levels.
+However, we admit this doesn't reflect well on the quality of the headset (over time, we found this in only 1 of 3 pairs we purchased).
+The LilGadget headphones have less tonal range but good enough sound at all volume levels with no fuzz static at higher volumes.
+The Noot headphones have a fairly good tonal range, but not if you turn them up.
+The Noot is probably better for watching shows than listening to heart-thumping music.

 We doubt anyone will find these headphones worthy of studio or professional use, but we think some of the products give children what they need for a reasonable price.
 Luckily, for your peace of mind and your wallet, in our tests, kids seemed less concerned about sound quality than they were with the coolness factor of the headphones in general.